javatechy/data-structure/src/main/java/javatechy/lambdas/subsitute/theory.md

 ```

 * **By using lambdas** In this case, there is no need to define the type  or declare a new class here .
 You can directly pass the function
+Lambda implementation is based on InvokeDynamic instruction, introduced in Java 7.
+What's InvokeDynamic?
+It's a big topic but the short answer is: to generate code in runtime.
+The Java maintainers chose to
+ generate the implementation class in runtime.
+This is done by calling java.lang.invoke.LambdaMetafactory.metafactory

+A lambda works like this:

+Generates invokedynamic call site and uses a lambdafactory to return the functional implementation.
+Lambda converted to a method to be invoked by invokedynamic.
+The method is stored in a class as a private static method.
+There are two lambda types.
+Non-capturing lambdas only use fields inside their bodies, whereas capturing lambdas access fields outside their bodies.

 ```java
 Notifier emailNotifierFi = ()-> System.out.println("I m lambda and notifying you");